0xondre/activity-tracker/README.md

 # activity-tracker

 Computer activity tracker, program checks list of processes and saves one that consumes most resources in google calendar.
 Written in Java built using Maven and Google API.
+Currently it works only on Windows.

 # Requirements